-The following procedures must be followed before an ARD Meeting is held to consider placement in a District-Wide Program.
+The following procedures must be followed before an ARD Meeting is held to consider placement in a District-Wide Program or Out-of-District placement (Nonpublic Day School).
 This procedure is designed to ensure that the student is participating in the Least Restrictive Environment and receiving the proper supports and services based on their current needs and supporting data.

 Ultimately, placement decisions shall be made by the ARD committee and shall be based on the individual needs and individualized education program (IEP) of the student.
 34 USC § 300.114 - 300.116; 19 T.A.C. §§ 89.1075 and 89.63(c).